A local quantized marker for topological magnons from circular dichroism

-While these results show that integrated chiral excitation rates can probe the local Chern marker, this approach relies on two key assumptions (discussed in detail in~\cite{SuppMat}).
-First, the link involves a frequency integral, which, in any numerical or experimental measurement, must be approximated by a discrete sum over a finite set of frequencies~\cite{asteria2019measuring}, with spacing $\Delta\omega$, such that the integral in Eq.~\eqref{eq:rate_diff} is approximated by:

-This is valid for $t\!<\!2\pi/\Delta\omega$, though the achievable precision depends on the number of frequency points.
-Second, the perturbative expression in Eq.\eqref{eq:density} holds only for small excitation amplitudes $\epsilon$, ensuring $N_{i,\pm}(\omega,t)\ll1$ for all relevant $\omega$ and $t$.
-Since the relationship between chiral excitation rates and the local Chern marker Eq.\eqref{eq:Chern_Mark_us} is derived within this regime, a proper choice of $\epsilon$ is essential.\\

-\textit{Local Chern marker in spin models ---} By reversing the bosonization procedure, one can express the single-magnon initial state $\ket{\downarrow_i}$ as well as the perturbation in Eq.~\eqref{eq:density} in the spin language; this mapping allows one to describe a practical procedure to access the local Chern marker in spin systems through circular dichroism.
+\textit{Local Chern marker in spin models ---} By reversing the bosonization procedure, one can express the single-magnon initial state $\ket{\downarrow_i}$ as well as the perturbation in Eq.~\eqref{eq:chiral_pert} in the spin language; this mapping allows one to describe a practical procedure to access the local Chern marker in spin systems through circular dichroism.
 In the spin language, the equivalent of single-boson states corresponds to states of the magnetization sector $S_z=NS-1$ with $N$ the number of sites and $S$ the spin amplitude, such that the equivalent of $|\downarrow_i\rangle$ is given by

-with $\hat{s}^\pm_j=\hat{s}^x_j\pm i\hat{s}^y_j$, $|0\rangle$ the ground state defined by $\hat{s}_i^+\left|0\right\rangle=0$ for all sites $i$, and where $|g\rangle$ denotes the eigenstates belonging to the lowest magnon energy band.\\ Extending the spin-boson mapping to the circular driving, we then consider a chiral perturbation of the form~\eqref{eq:chiral_pert} with $\hat{x}/\hat{y}$ the spin position operators defined through the Holstein-Primakoff transform~\eqref{eq:Holstein}:
+with $\hat{s}^\pm_j=\hat{s}^x_j\pm i\hat{s}^y_j$, $|0\rangle$ the ground state defined by $\hat{s}_i^+\left|0\right\rangle=0$ for all sites $i$, and where $|g\rangle$ denotes the eigenstates belonging to the lowest magnon energy band; see Ref.~\cite{SuppMat} for a representation (amplitude and phase) of the corresponding initial state.
+While this construction assumes zero temperature, we expect the results to remain applicable provided the temperature is small compared to the spin gap, which is estimated to be on the order of a kelvin in the relevant material \ch{CrI3}~\cite{chen2018topological,chen2020magnetic}.
+As the probe power can be arbitrarily weak, heating rates can be reduced to a level appropriate for a dilution cryostat.

+Applying the spin–boson mapping to circular driving, we consider a chiral perturbation of the form~\eqref{eq:chiral_pert}, where $\hat{x}$ and $\hat{y}$ now denote the spin position operators defined via the Holstein–Primakoff transformation [End Matter]: